bethiswathi/RISC-V-Reference-SOC-Tape-Out-Program-VSD/Week 1/Day 2/README.md

 ## Various Flop Coding Styles and Optimization
+Different coding styles exist because different design requirements demand different behaviors.
+Certain flop styles reduce switching or leakage for low-power designs.
+Some styles are faster or better for critical timing paths.
+Different flop styles give flexibility to meet functional, timing, power and test requirements.

+Glitches occur in digital circuits due to signal delays, noise or timing issues.
+Flip flops avoid glitches by sampling the inputs only on the active clock edge.
+They provide synchronization, state retention and timing control in digital circuits.

 <div align="center">
    <img width="500" height="300" alt="image" src="https://github.com/user-attachments/assets/21bc425e-2e08-46d3-9c72-88d5284f4dfc" />
 </div>

 ## Different Types of Flops
+set and reset are used to initialize the flops which can be synchronous and asynchronous.
 <div align="center">
    <img width="500" height="200" alt="image" src="https://github.com/user-attachments/assets/493a5629-a0a5-4ebd-8de7-5dfd125621d5" />
 </div>